feilipu/miniAVRfreeRTOS/readme.md

 # Description

-AVR ATmega port of freeRTOS
+AVR ATmega port of freeRTOS.
 A port of freeRTOS configured to use the Watchdog Timer on AVR ATmega devices and will operate with almost any classic Arduino device from Arduino, SeeedStudio, Sparkfun, Freetronics or Pololu.

 The [Goldilocks Analogue story of adding a dual channel DAC to a 1284p classic Arduino board is told here](https://feilipu.me/?s=Goldilocks+Analogue).
 The [Goldilocks Analogue - Kickstarter Campaign](https://www.kickstarter.com/projects/feilipu/goldilocks-analogue-classic-arduino-audio-superpow/) was successfully funded.